samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Charms

 Charms can be received in many different ways.
-For example, a Wizard who finds an eldritch secret in a dead archmage’s spellbook might be infused with the magic of a Charm, as might a character who solves a sphinx’s riddle or drinks from a magical fountain.
+For example, a Wizard who finds an eldritch secret in a dead archmage's spellbook might be infused with the magic of a Charm, as might a character who solves a sphinx's riddle or drinks from a magical fountain.
 Mythic creatures sometimes grace their allies with Charms, and some explorers find themselves bearing a Charm after discovering a long-lost location drenched in primeval magic.

 Some Charms can be used only once; others can be used a specific number of times before vanishing.
 If a Charm lets a character cast a spell, the character can do so without expending a spell slot or providing any spell components.
 Unless otherwise stated, the spell uses its normal casting time, range, and duration; if the spell requires [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), the character must concentrate.

-A Charm can’t be removed from a creature by anything short of divine intervention or a [Wish](/spells/2619213-wish) spell.
-A character can’t benefit from multiple instances of a Charm at the same time.
+A Charm can't be removed from a creature by anything short of divine intervention or a [Wish](/spells/2619213-wish) spell.
+A character can't benefit from multiple instances of a Charm at the same time.

 A typical Charm mimics the effects of a Potion or spell, so it is easy to create more Charms of your own.